tomcritchlow/tomcritchlow.github.io/_posts/2014-04-01-let-me-know.md

 title: Let Me Know How I Can Help
 ---

-You’re buzzing, partly from the free beer, partly from just meeting some awesome new connections at this hip Brooklyn meetup.
+You’re buzzing, &#8220;partly from the free beer, partly from just meeting some awesome new connections at this hip Brooklyn meetup.
 You’re having a great chat with a bearded, plaid-shirt-wearing startup guy and just as you’re about to part ways he says:

 **"Let me know how I can help"…**